alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 ![nvtop_screenshot](assets/img/nvtop_screenshot.png)

-`nvtop` is nice and faniliar like `htop` when you want to watch the card live while the model is running.
+`nvtop` is nice and familiar like `htop` when you want to watch the card live while the model is running.

 ```bash
 nvtop
 ```

-It shows memory usage, utilization, Pow and the process using the GPU
+It shows memory usage, utilization, power and the process using the GPU.

 ### 7. What worked

-The best result without too much suspend was with the patched NVIDIA 580 driver.
+The best result without too much suspense was with the patched NVIDIA 580 driver.

 Ollama detected the card as CUDA capable, loaded the model on the GPU, and the model ran with the card actually doing work.